 -

 We can prescribe emtricitabine/tenofovir to you if you are over 18 years old, have tested HIV negative, and have a higher risk of getting HIV.
-Our doctors will check that treatment is suitable for you.
+Our doctors will check that the treatment is suitable for you.

 Who should not take emtricitabine/tenofovir?